Sir-Irk/si_normalmap/README.md

 # si_normalmap
 A very simple normal map generator written as a single header library.

-## WORK IN PROGRESS.
-USE AT OWN RISK

 Features:
  - Convert color buffer to greyscale using either lightness, average or luminance methods(with SSE/AVX versions available)
  - Convert greyscale buffer to a normal map with gaussian blur pre-filtering

-Possible Todo(s):
- - SIMD optimization of normal map generation and gaussian blur

 ### Example(texture from opengameart.org):